 Our patent provides for the multilingual display and instruction of WisdomMaps in any of the world’s most commonly-used languages.
 Translation is at the heart of our key to global education.
-The concise and truncated format of the information presented in the nodes of the maps enables far more accurate machine translation.
-This is then reviewed and abetted by human translation.
+The concise and truncated format of the information presented in the nodes of the maps enables far more accurate machine translation (though this must then be reviewed by human translation).
 This circumvents the pitfalls of using machine translation of large passages of text (or texts themselves).
-It mitigates the expense of human review and translation.
+It mitigates much of the expense of human translation.
 Learners will be able to post to the map in their own language, and that posting is then made available in live-time translation to other learners and mentors in their own languages.

 A caveat: machine translation of mind maps by itself is inadequate, and must be reviewed and corrected by human translators.
+Ludicrous mis-translations cost credibility, and when credibility is lost, so is the game.
 However, it provides a good beginning.
 The concise and truncated nature of text wording in WisdomMaps is easier, faster, and more cost-effective for human translators to review and correct than passages of complex and nuanced text.

 Here’s how learning happens with WisdomMaps.
 Learning is a social activity.
 It benefits best from either a teacher or a friend who personally elicits the curiosity of the other (the closer their proximity, the better).
 Discussion forums in most online courses seem sterile and dissociated, and they are inadequate for collaborative learning, since learners are deprived of the kind of direct engagement (with the map’s information and multimedia and with each other and their mentor).
 But robust engagement can be realized when students collaborate with each other and their teacher directly on the maps.
 There, they can post their own journal, post comments on their classmates’ journals, and post relevant images, videos, website links, and more.
 Students generally learn as much from their peers as they do from their teachers.
 Their collaboration with each other on the maps enables them to teach each other, and in doing so, an astonishingly productive learning process begins to unfold.
 It happens this way because, as many teachers would affirm, the best way to learn something is to teach it.